 This Weber RV BBQ grill is an excellent option if you want a model that can be used in a variety of places.
 The carry handle and secure lid ensure it's easy and safe to transport, while the streamlined design keeps it well-ventilated at all times.
 It also has an impressive capacity that allows you to make food for large groups.

 Weber 50060001 Q1000 Liquid Propane Grill

 If gas grills are more your thing, this liquid propane grill from Weber is an excellent alternative.

 It has a single stainless-steel burner that can output 8,500 BTU/hour, which allows it to heat up and cook food very quickly.
-The 189-square-inch cooking space is made from porcelain-enameled cast iron grates; the porcelain coat makes it much easier to clean.
-It also has a removable drip tray.
+The 189-square-inch cooking space is made from porcelain-enameled cast iron grates.
+The porcelain coat makes it much easier to clean, and the grill also has a removable drip tray.

 The body of the rest of the grill is constructed from cast aluminum, which is durable, lightweight, and rust resistant.
 It can be powered by 14.1- or 16.4-ounce LP cylinders.
 The frame is made from glass-reinforced nylon.

-Another great aspect of this model is the push-button ignition and wide range of control burner valve settings, which both make it easy to operate.
+Another excellent aspect of this model is the push-button ignition and wide range of control burner valve settings, which both make it easy to operate.

 Best Flame King RV Grill:

 This excellent model from Flame King comes with a built-in bracket to mount on to the side of your RV or trailer, so it can come along on every trip and is always ready to go.
 There are two locking pins to secure the unit on the bracket and prevent it from sliding.
 It also comes with a hanging rack that can be used as legs if you prefer it free-standing.

 It has 214 square inches of grilling space, which includes an upper grill deck for toasting and warming food.
 It weighs a little less than 22 pounds, so it is easy to move around and adjust as necessary.
 The lid has a dual locking system to ensure it stays secure.